You are here

 • copies of degree certificates and transcripts relevant to your application

-• IELTS (if applicable) - if you are not exempt, as per the Table 1 and 2 of the application form (page 17) the University will require you to complete an English language test (International English Language Testing System (IELTS).
-A minimum IELTS score of 6.5 with no less than 6.0 in any of the four categories (or approved equivalent).
-You should have your level of proficiency certified through a provider approved by UK Visas and Immigration and provide your certificate and grade with your application.
-Test certificates must be no older than 2 years, from date of submission of application.
+• IELTS Academic (if applicable) - if you are not exempt, as per Tables 1 and 2 of the application form (page 17), the University will require you to complete an English language test (International English Language Testing System (IELTS)Test certificates must be no older than 2 years (from date of submission of application), with scores of at least 6.0 in each of the 4 categories and at least 6.5 overall (or approved equivalent).
+You should have your level of proficiency certified through a provider approved by UK Visas and Immigration, and provide your certificate and scores with your application.

-You are welcome to attend an application webinar: Preparing your PhD application workshopWednesday 5th June at 13.30 (British time).
-This online 1.5 hour workshop with Faculty academics will address questions on whether studying a PhD is right for you, what to consider when applying, what it’s like to do a PhD at the Open University, and how to best craft a research proposal that aligns with advertised project calls.
-If you are interested in attending this workshop, please email FBL-PhD@open.ac.uk to book a place.
+You are welcome to attend our 'Preparing Your PhD Application Workshop' (time and date to be confirmed).
+This online 1.5 hour workshop with faculty academics will address questions on whether studying a PhD is right for you, what to consider when applying, what it’s like to do a PhD at the Open University, and how to best craft a research proposal that aligns with advertised project calls.

-Please ensure to thoroughly check your application before submission, as incomplete applications will not be considered
+Please ensure to thoroughly check your application before submission, as incomplete applications will not be considered.